grindlemire/graft/README.md

   <a href="./examples"><img src="https://img.shields.io/badge/Examples-📂-green.svg?cacheSeconds=86400" alt="Examples"></a>
 </p>

-Graph-based dependency execution for Go.
-Nodes declare dependencies explicitly; the engine executes them in topological order with automatic parallelization.
+Lightweight dependency injection for Go.
+Just declare what each component needs and the engine handles execution order and parallelization.

+## Why graft?

+Go's larger DI frameworks rely on reflection or heavy codegen.
+Graft takes a simpler approach: define nodes in their own packages, register them via `init()`, and let the engine figure out the rest.
+No reflection or code generation.

 ## Features